adama-wzr/PixelBasedPermeability/README.md

 - input.txt
 - stb_image.h

+## Data Generation

+The folder [2D Image Generation](https://github.com/adama-wzr/PixelBasedPermeability/tree/main/2D%20Image%20Generation) is included as it is an important part of the publication.
+While that code can be used to reproduce the dataset of the publication, it is also a great source of data for any user that is looking to test the code or even generate a dataset for something else.
+The code is capable of generating batches of QSGS, Voronoi, and Random-Sphere Packing Method, all in 2D, with relative efficiency.

 ## How to Cite

 Publication is in preparation at the moment.
 If you need to use this code and there is no publication available yet, contact one of the authors.
 There will be one publication for the code, and one link to the open source dataset, which was generated using this code.